AntelopeIO/leap/README.md

 ```bash
 nodeos --full-version
 ```
-You should see a [semantic version](https://semver.org) string print out followed by a `git` commit hash with no errors.
+You should see a [semantic version](https://semver.org) string followed by a `git` commit hash with no errors.
 For example:
 ```
 v3.1.2-0b64f879e3ebe2e4df09d2e62f1fc164cc1125d1
 ```